 Our market risk is affected by changes in interest rates.
-Our unsecured line of credit with Key Bank bears interest at a floating rate equal to the lesser of the Prime Rate minus 1.75% or LIBOR plus 1.05%.
+Our unsecured line of credit with Key Bank bears interest at a floating rate equal to the lesser of the Prime Rate or LIBOR plus 1.50%.
 Accordingly, changes in the Prime Rate or LIBOR would affect the interest rate on and therefore our cost under the line of credit.
 We currently do not have an outstanding balance under our line of credit.

-Included in cash and cash equivalents is \$26.4 million in short-term investment grade instruments.
+Included in cash and cash equivalents is \$347 thousand in short-term investment grade instruments.
 The interest rates on these instruments are adjusted to market rates at least monthly.
 In addition, we have the ability to put these instruments back to the issuer at any time.
 Accordingly, any future interest rate risk on these short-term investments would not be material.